Glossary of Binocular Terms

 It is important to note that how useful a large exit pupil will be depends on the eyes and often the age of the individual user.
 Let me explain: With age, the eye loses its ability to adapt to low light.
 While a young persons pupils may dilate to 7mm, an older person may only open to only 5mm.
 The older persons eye may therefore not be able to use all the light available and in theory would be just as well off with a smaller exit pupil.
 However whilst an exit pupil larger than the observer's pupil wastes some light, it does allow for some fumbling in side-to side movement without vignetting or clipping of the image.

-Human pupils are about 2-3 mm wide at most in bright light, and therefore binoculars exit pupils should be about 3 mm.
+Human pupils are about 2-3 mm wide at most in bright light, and therefore binoculars exit pupils should be around 3 mm.
 At night and in poor light conditions our pupils dilate a little more, so it is desirable in these scenarios to have binoculars with larger exit pupils.
-The disadvantage is that to increase exit pupil size you tend to have to increase the size of the objective lenses, making the binoculars bigger and heavier.
+The disadvantage is that to increase exit pupil size you either have to increase the size of the objective lenses which makes the binoculars bigger and heavier, or decrease their magnification.

 Extra Low Dispersion Glass (ED Glass)

-Extra low dispersion glass is used to make lenses on high end cameras, telescopes, microscopes and binoculars.
-The Extra low dispersion glass prevents chromatic aberration because it concentrates and directs the wavelength of light more effectively onto the camera’s film or to your eyes in the case of binoculars.
-Extra low dispersion glass is able to do this because it gives the designer of a multi-element objective lens a wider range of options with which to control and minimise aberrations, in particular, chromatic aberration.
+Extra low dispersion glass is used on the lenses of some high end cameras, telescopes, microscopes and binoculars to help prevent chromatic aberration.
+It is able to do this because it gives the designers of multi-element objective lenses more options enabling them to concentrate and direct the wavelengths of light more effectively.
+This then enables them to control and minimise aberrations, in particular, chromatic aberration.
 Generally speaking, the better the aberrations are controlled the cleaner and brighter the image will appear.

 Consequently, most professionals and some serious amateurs are more likely to buy higher end optics that come equipped with extra low dispersion glass lenses.
 Camera's with the glass tend to take picture that are clearer and sharper with little or no chromatic aberration and binoculars and telescopes transmit clearer and sharper images to your eyes.
 More on Glass Quality.